Healthcare Pro Exposes 7 Surprising Facts About Working in a Lab

 The job may sound pretty straightforward at first, but there is actually a lot to lab work beyond beakers and test tubes.
-We spoke to a few medics working in the field and uncovered seven things about working in a lab that you never would have guessed.
+We spoke with Laurie Bjerklie, a Rasmussen College MLT program coordinator, to get the scoop on working in a lab.
+She uncovered seven things you may not have guessed about this behind-the-scenes healthcare career.

 3. Practically any body fluid or tissue gets processed in a medical lab

 The results are virtually endless since all types of human samples come through a lab.
 “Medical lab technicians analyze almost everything in the human body unseen,” Bjerklie says.